osenco/mpesa/LARAVEL.md

 ```

 ## Routing and Endpoints
-You can set your Laravel routes so as to create endpoints for interaction between Mpesa and your Laravel installation.
-Remember to call the respective actions (Mpesa methods) inside your controller methods.
+You can set your Laravel routes so as to create endpoints for interaction between M-PESA and your Laravel installation.
+Remember to call the respective actions (M-PESA methods) inside your controller methods.

 ```php
 Route::prefix("lipwa")->group(function ()